Taillan/AWS-3-Tier-App/README.md

 }
 ```

-Then we create route table to associate subnet with the IGW
+Then create the route table and associate it with the IGW:

 ```hcl
 # Creating Route Table